PlanktoScope/proposals/design/0290-metadata-reorganization.md

     }
     ```

-Both configuration files are used by the Node-RED dashboard.
-We have a ["Metadata Compilation" spreadsheet](https://docs.google.com/spreadsheets/d/1TSIaOFEIMvvYyqAFrsiZxVtGXZvWVdZbWO_LU-2A_TE/edit?usp=drive_link) which describes every metadata field, including metadata fields which are persistently stored in those files and metadata fields which are set by the user via the Node-RED dashboard but not persisted in files.
+Both of these configuration files are used by the Node-RED dashboard for saving metadata persistently across restart, but some metadata information set by the user in the Node-RED dashboard is not persisted.
-Both types of metadata fields are used to generate a `metadata.json` file which is exported by the Python backend's `ImagerProcess` module as part of image acquisition.
+Both persisted and unpersisted metadata fields are assembled into a `metadata.json` file for each raw dataset, which is created by the Python backend's `ImagerProcess` module as part of image acquisition.
-Only fields from our "Metadata Compilation" spreadsheet with field names containing one of the following prefixes are exported to the `metadata.json` file:
+We have a ["Metadata Compilation" spreadsheet](https://docs.google.com/spreadsheets/d/1TSIaOFEIMvvYyqAFrsiZxVtGXZvWVdZbWO_LU-2A_TE/edit?usp=drive_link) which describes every metadata field; only fields from that spreadsheet with field names containing one of the following prefixes are exported to the `metadata.json` file:
 - `sample_`
 - `acq_`
 - `object_`